ReinierNel/relayctl/README.md

 ## More

-For detailed instructions please see the [Wiki](https://github.com/ReinierNel/relayctl/wiki), If you have an Questions or concerns please create an issue here.
+For detailed instructions please see the [Wiki](https://github.com/ReinierNel/relayctl/wiki), If you have any Questions or concerns please create an issue here.